F4 (band)

-F4 (Flower Four), later JVKV, was a Taiwanese boy group consisting of Jerry Yan, Vanness Wu, Ken Chu, and Vic Chou.
-The group was formed in 2001 after their fictional group of the same name in the Taiwanese drama Meteor Garden (2001) had propelled them to pan-Asian popularity.
-Together they have starred in several Taiwanese drama series and released three albums, Meteor Rain (2001), Fantasy 4ever (2002), and Waiting for You (2007).
+F4 (Flower Four), later JVKV, is a Taiwanese boy group consisting of Jerry Yan, Vanness Wu, Ken Chu, and Vic Chou.
+The group was formed in 2001 after their fictional group of the same name in the Taiwanese drama Meteor Garden (2001) propelled them to fame across Asia.
+Together, they starred in the sequel Meteor Garden II (2002) and released three albums, Meteor Rain (2001), Fantasy 4ever (2002), and Waiting for You (2007).

-F4 embarked on several concert tours, including the Fantasy Live World Tour and the F4 Japan Tour, with the former attracting around 600,000 people.
 In 2007, due to copyright issues, the group changed its name to JVKV, using the first initials of its members' names in descending order by age.
-The group disbanded in 2009.
+The group disbanded in 2009, but has reunited several times for performances since.

+In 2025, the group announced their reunion and embarked on a concert tour as a three-member group without Ken Chu, titled the F Forever City of Stars Tour, beginning in Shanghai, China in December.

 History

-2001: Formation and Meteor Garden
+2001: Meteor Garden and formation of F4

-The group formed as a result of the success of a Taiwanese drama series, Meteor Garden.
+Taiwanese drama Meteor Garden was broadcast in 2001.
 The series is an adaptation of the Japanese shōjo manga series Hana Yori Dango.
-Yan plays the lead role of Dao Ming Si, an extremely arrogant and rich university student who meets his match in the poor but proud girl, Shan Cai.
-Chou, Wu and Chu play as his friends Hua Ze Lei, Mei Zuo, and Xi Men, respectively.
-In the series, the four guys identify themselves as a group called "Flower Four", or often shortened as F4.
+Jerry Yan plays the lead role of Dao Ming Si, an extremely arrogant and rich college student who meets his match in the poor but proud girl, Shan Cai (played by Barbie Hsu).
+Vic Chou, Vanness Wu, and Ken Chu play his friends Hua Ze Lei, Mei Zuo, and Xi Men respectively.
+In the series, the four boys were nicknamed "Flower Four" due to their handsome appearances.
+The name was often shortened to F4.

-Meteor Garden was released in Taiwan in 2001 and turned the leads into stars virtually overnight.
-In 2002 Meteor Garden was released in Hong Kong, Singapore, Malaysia, Thailand, Indonesia, Japan and Korea and in 2003 the Philippines.
-The series was aired on Xing Kong channel in 2008 and was later remade in China.
-A sequel, Meteor Garden II, was shot in Spain later and released in 2002.
+The series was a massive success.
+Upon its release in April, Meteor Garden propelled all five of its leads to pan-Asian fame.
+A sequel, Meteor Garden II, was released in 2002.
+The four male leads kept the name F4 and became a boyband.

-2001–2004: Musical venture, Meteor Rain, and Fantasy 4ever
+2001–2004: Meteor Rain and Fantasy 4ever

-In 2001, F4 became a boy band and signed a record deal with Sony Music Taiwan.
-In the same year they released their debut album, Meteor Rain, and in the following year they released Fantasy 4ever.
+In 2001, F4 signed a record deal with Sony Music Taiwan.
+That same year, they released their debut album, Meteor Rain, and in the following year they released Fantasy 4ever.
 The album includes the Mandarin version of "Can't Help Falling in Love" that they recorded for the Asian version of Walt Disney's Lilo & Stitch soundtrack, a Mandarin version of "Yo Te Amo" by Chayanne, and a Pepsi advertisement theme song "Ask For More".

-From 2002 to 2003, F4 held the Fantasy Live World Tour spanning 19 shows across 12 cities, which attracted a total audience of 570,000 to 600,000 people.
+From 2002 to 2003, F4 held the Fantasy Live World Tour, spanning 19 shows across 12 cities.
+They garnered a total audience of approximately 570,000 to 600,000 people.
 In 2003, they embarked on an Asian tour to support Fantasy 4ever, and went on an unannounced hiatus in 2004 afterwards as the members began to focus on their solo careers.